andrew/ultimate-awesome/README.md

 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [Awesome-Illustrations-4Projects](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects) - 🔥 An awesome list of illustrations to improve your projects, posts & portfolios.
 Fork & add your own.
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
-- [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.